Hotmoka/hotmoka/tutorial/Takamaka.md

 an algorithm that does not sign the transactions, if the identity of the callers of the transactions needn't be verified.
 However, this might be sensible in local networks only.

-The signature algorithm used by a node is specified at construction time, as a configuration parameter.
+The default signature algorithm used by a node is specified at construction time, as a configuration parameter.
 For instance, the code

 ```java